Quick meal tips that save you time

 that you can have on the table in 20 minutes or less.
 Keep the ingredients for those meals in a special cupboard.
 When you need a quick dinner, you'll have everything you need!

 Discard the little lid with holes in it on your spice jars - at least for those spices that you usually need to measure.
 I find that the only spice I regularly want to sprinkle is paprika - for all the other spice jars in my drawer, the holey thing just got in the way and slowed me down.
-The spoons pictured above fit into spice jars.-Ellen
+This one of my quick meal tips speeds things up!

 Another of my favorite quick meal tips: to cut homemade pizza, use kitchen shears!
 (You can also use regular scissors.)
 This is much quicker and easier than cutting pizza with a knife.
 It results in a neater piece of pizza, and doesn't leave scratches on your pizza pan!